 So goes the story of the composition of Spem in alium, Tallis's great motet for 40 voices, recorded here, in the round, by Magnificat.

-Certainly his life and music show a very clear involvement with the Catholic party, which, incidentally, was remarkably ubiquitous during Elizabeth's reign, with very large numbers of the nobility retaining their old religious affiliation.
-We first see this in Tallis's links with the Ropers, a strongly recusant Kentish family, who were clearly his patrons.
-Tallis's role as a protector of his pupil William Byrd should not be underplayed, for it was through the good offices of the Roper family that Byrd found somehere to live in the 1580s.
-It seems to have been through Tallis's influence that Byrd gained access to this circle, thus allowing Byrd's much more open recusancy to find its expression.
+Tallis' life and music show a very clear involvement with the Catholic party which, incidentally, was remarkably ubiquitous during Queen Elizabeth I's reign, with very large numbers of the nobility retaining their old religious affiliation.
+At its earliest, this can be seen in Tallis' links with the Ropers, a strongly recusant Kentish family who were among his patrons.
+Anthony Roper, a grandson of Sir Thomas More (More's daughter married William Roper, who was also More's biographer), was one of Tallis' patrons as well as a sympathetic Catholic.
+Tallis' role as a protector of his pupil William Byrd should not be underplayed, for it was through the good offices of the Roper family that Byrd found somewhere to live in the 1580s, when he acquired a house from Anthony Roper in Harlington near to one of his main patrons, Lord Paget.
+Since William Byrd's son Christopher married Catherine Moore or More, a great-granddaughter of Sir Thomas More, this Roper link played a major part in Byrd's life.
+It seems to have been through Tallis' infl uence that Byrd gained access to this circle, thus allowing Byrd's much more open recusancy to find its expression.

-Having explained Tallis's recusant links, we have less difficulty in explaining the Latin music he wrote after about 1560, when there could have been little if any opportunity for performance as part of the English liturgy.
-Wherever else her religious and political sympathies (or duties) lay, Elizabeth clearly enjoyed and supported the music of both Byrd and Tallis: in 1575, Elizabeth issued letters-patent, granting them an exclusive licence to print and publich music.
-Later that year they jointly issued what was the first collection fo Latin motets ever published in England, the Cantiones quae ab argumento Sacrae vocantur.
-Each composer included seventeen motets (no doubt a tribute to this the seventeenth year of Elizabeth's reign).
+Having explained Tallis' recusant links, we have less difficulty in explaining the Latin music he wrote after 1560, when there could have been little if any opportunity for performance as part of the English liturgy.
+Wherever else her religious and political sympathies (or duties) lay, Queen Elizabeth I clearly enjoyed and supported the music of both Byrd and Tallis; in 1575, Queen Elizabeth I issued letters-patent, granting them an exclusive license to print and publish music.
+Later that year, they jointly issued the first collection of Latin motets ever printed in England, the Cantiones quae ab argumento Sacrae vocantur.
+Each composer included seventeen motets (no doubt a tribute to the seventeenth year of Queen Elizabeth I's reign).
 The motets on this recording all come from this publication.